Teddie98/Ghanian/README.md

     Currently there are no bugs in the program.

 ### Technologies used
-    I have used HTML, CSS and JavaScript in its installation.
+    I have used
+    HTML
+     CSS
+    JavaScript
+    Bootstrap
+    Markdown

 ### License: [MIT] (https://github.com/Teddie98/Ghanian/blob/master/LICENSE)

+### Collaborate
+    To collaborate reach me on mail provided on my repository.